 Where to drink wine in Wellington

-Living between two of New Zealand’s key wine regions, Martinborough and Marlborough, Wellington's will certainly have drop you'll love
+Located between two of New Zealand’s key wine regions, Martinborough and Marlborough, here's where to find your new favourite wine

 60 Ghuznee Street, Te Aro, Wellington

 Low-fi meets luxury at this hideaway bar on the ground floor of a boutique hotel on Ghuznee Street.
 The interior glows with emerald green velvet, brass fittings and chandeliers in contrast to the exposed concrete walls.

 Puffin focuses on organic and minimal intervention wines, alongside a thoughtful menu of charcuterie and cheese, oysters and small plates.
 They also do a mean classic cocktail and there's beer on tap.

 Specialising in nose-to-tail and fin-to-fin eating, WBC is a popular restaurant that tries to use every part of the best-quality New Zealand meat, seafood and fresh produce they cook with.

 Brightly coloured patches of chalk paint on the walls are updated with seasonal special dishes, new wine arrivals and the line-up of fresh oysters and clams, served on the shell.